jaynerd/jaynerd.github.io/_posts/2018-03-31-(git)-practice.md

 ### git push -u origin master

-does the same but -u saves the command as a parameter.
+does the same (publishing) but -u saves the command as a parameter for convenience.

 ### git pull origin master